 Overall, “traditional” publishers are more open-minded than might be expected about the topic of Open Access and for good reason: funder announcements, such as Plan S, that they will move to only accepting Open Access publications are rapidly becoming more effective.
 Scholarly Publishers who do not adapt their services to this changing demand, or who are unaware of it at all, are likely to have a rude awakening in the future.

-This blog post is based on the authors’ co-written report (in German): Open Access aus der Sicht von Verlagen
+This blog post is based on the authors’ co-written report, Open Access – The Perspective of small and medium-sized publishers.

 Note: This article gives the views of the authors, and not the position of the LSE Impact Blog, nor of the London School of Economics.
 Please review our comments policy if you have any concerns on posting a comment below.